Lord-Cinders/CGarColl/readme.md

 }stdd;
 ````

-We create and register a the above struct as a node by,
+We create and register the above struct as a node by,
 ````
 int main()
 {